grahamedwards/teaches-climate/media/kitchens/readme.md

 These images are used **exclusively** for educational purposes in the context of this repository.

 All licensing and copyright that applies to that publication also applies to the images compiled in this directory.
-If you with to use these images, I suggest that you first reach out to the author and/or publishes of the textbook.
+If you wish to use these images, I suggest that you first reach out to the author and/or publishes of the textbook.